Mostafiz2000/Human-Identificaton-using-CSI-data-with-automation-system/README.md

 # Human-Identificaton-using-CSI-data-with-automation-system
-This Project presents an innovative IoT system for indoor pedestrian identifica- tion.
+This Project presents an innovative IoT system for indoor human identifica- tion.
 The system utilizes advanced techniques such as Long Short-Term Memory (LSTM) and Convolutional Neural Networks (CNN) to analyze gait character- istics.
 It collects Channel State Information (CSI) from two cost-effective ESP32